MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/query-scom-managed-instance-data-on-grafana.md

 Before you query monitoring data from Azure Managed Grafana portal, ensure that SCOM Managed Instance is linked to Azure Managed Grafana.
 For more information, see [Dashboards on Azure Managed Grafana](/system-center/scom/dashboards-on-azure-managed-grafana).

-Few ready-to-use dashboards are available at [Azure/SCOM Managed Instance/Operational Dashboard](https://grafana.com/grafana/dashboards/19919-azure-scom-managed-instance-operational-dashboard/) as per your requirement.
+Few ready-to-use dashboards are available at [Azure/SCOM Managed Instance/Operational Dashboard](https://grafana.com/grafana/dashboards/19919-azure-scom-managed-instance-operational-dashboard/) which can be imported and edited as per your requirement on Azure Managed Grafana instance.

 ## Create a dashboard on Azure Managed Grafana